MontiCore/EmbeddedMontiArc/notes.md

 - [ ] Implement retry mechanism for migration, so that no double commits

-- [ ] Maybe local secret scanning with 3rd party tool?
+- [x] Maybe local secret scanning with 3rd party tool?
+Will not be implemented

-- [ ] Need organization acces to Monticore -> Create extra repos, as no folder structure as in GitLab
+- [x] Need organization acces to Monticore -> Create extra repos, as no folder structure as in GitLab: Only monorepo

 - [ ] Change tool to be independent of user Namespace, currently only works for David.Blum

 - [ ] Add pre-commit hook to check for file siz -> if yes split?
 Add pull-hook to rebuild those large files

+- [ ] Make sure user push protection is set to false

+- [x] Enable /disable Push protection in Repo

+- [ ] Push in multiple steps, so that 2GB limit is not hit